An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Preliminaries

-A \textit{voting method} is a function $F$ assigning to each profile $\mathbf{P}$ in some set $\mathrm{dom}(F)$ of profiles a nonempty subset $F(\mathbf{P})\subseteq X(\mathbf{P})$.
-For example, according to the method $Maj$ of \textit{majority voting} on the domain of two-alternative profiles, for any such profile $\mathbf{P}$ and alternatives $a,b\in X(\mathbf{P})$, we have $a\in Maj(\mathbf{P})$ if and only if in $\mathbf{P}$ at least as many voters rank $a$ above $b$ as rank $b$ above $a$.
+According to the method $Maj$ of \textit{majority voting} on the domain of two-alternative profiles, for any such profile $\mathbf{P}$ and alternatives $a,b\in X(\mathbf{P})$, we have $a\in Maj(\mathbf{P})$ if and only if in $\mathbf{P}$ at least as many voters rank $a$ above $b$ as rank $b$ above $a$.
 To state May's Theorem characterizing this voting method, we need the three axioms on voting methods in Definition~\ref{MayAx}.
 Informally, anonymity says that the names of voters do not matter (so all voters are treated equally); neutrality says that the names of alternatives do not matter (so all alternatives are treated equally); and positive responsiveness says that improving a winning alternative's place in a voter's ranking not only keeps that alternative a winner\footnote{As required by so-called \textit{non-negative responsiveness} (see, e.g., \citealt{Tideman1987}).} but also makes that alternative the unique winner (so ties are easily broken).